Veronika of Desenice: In culture

 Veronika and Frederick's tragic love story, which also marked the beginning of the end of the House of Cilli, has been an inspiration for numerous literary creations.

-Among others, she was the protagonist of Josipina Turnograjska's 1851 story Nedolžnost in sila (Innocence and Force), Josip Jurčič's 1880 play Veronika Deseniška, Oton Župančič's 1924 play Veronika Deseniška, Bratko Kreft's 1932 play Celjski Grofje (The Counts of Celje), Danilo Švara's 1946 opera Veronika Deseniška, Franček Rudolf's 1968 play Celjski grof na žrebcu (The Count of Celje on a Stallion) and 1974 play Veronika, and Dušan Čater's 1996 children's novel Veronika Deseniška.
+Among others, she was the protagonist of Josipina Turnograjska's 1851 story Nedolžnost in sila (Innocence and Force; named Veronika Desinska), Josip Jurčič's 1880 play Veronika Deseniška, Oton Župančič's 1924 play Veronika Deseniška, Bratko Kreft's 1932 play Celjski Grofje (The Counts of Celje), Danilo Švara's 1946 opera Veronika Deseniška, Franček Rudolf's 1968 play Celjski grof na žrebcu (The Count of Celje on a Stallion) and 1974 play Veronika, Dušan Čater's 1996 children's novel Veronika Deseniška, and Leon Firšt's 2016 musical Veronika Deseniška.
 She has also inspired works in Croatian, German, Czech, and Italian.

 The Veronika Poetry Award and the Veronika Festival are named after Veronika of Desenice.

+The Slovene entry for the Eurovision Song Contest 2024, performed by Raiven, is titled after Veronika.

+It was reported in 2025 that Urška Djukić, the director of Little Trouble Girls, was working on a new film based on the life of Veronika of Desenice.